 Looking for something to do in Connecticut in September?
-Whether you want something active or relaxing, cultural or nature-oriented, historic or trendy, there is always so much to do, and it’s all so close together.
+Even with all the COVID-19 safety restrictions, there is still so much to see and do!
+Whether you want something active or relaxing, cultural or nature-oriented, historic or trendy, Connecticut's got you covered.
 Here are some highlights for September.

 For even more ideas check out CTvisit.com where you can search by type of activity under the “DO” navigation tab, or browse articles full of ideas under the “IDEAS” tab.

 1. Take a scenic hike.
 Catch a glimpse of the first signs of fall foliage on one of Connecticut’s many hiking trails.

 2. Glamp under the stars.
 Ditch the hustle and bustle of the city for a rustic retreat at Tamarack Lodge in Voluntown.

 4. Soar through the trees.
 Get a birds-eye view of the leaves beginning to change during zipline tours at the Adventure Park at the Discovery Museum in Bridgeport or HighFlyer Zipline at Foxwoods in Mashantucket.

 6. Set sail.
 Embark on an adventure!
 Try a daysail, sunset cruise, or captained charter through the Fisher's Island sound with Poet's Lounge Charters in Noank.